Skip to main content

 I met Dr. Zhang about eight years ago, in September 2002, during my six-month clinical placement at the Xiyuan Hospital in Beijing.
 At the time she was working at the International Ward of the Inpatient Department, where only the rich, the famous and the important could seek treatment.

 Back in 2002, she was also working closely with the legendary Shi Dian-bang, former honorary president of the China Academy of Chinese Medical Sciences, a well-known expert in TCM spleen and stomach diseases and also liver disease.
-I met Prof. Shi a few times at his specialist clinic.
+I followed Prof. Shi throughout 2005 at his specialist clinic, until his passing in December of that year.
 I remember him always starting his shift very early, at 7am on Tuesdays, and being forever surrounded by young students.
 On the other side of his desk, Dr. Zhang was helping him chart his diagnosis and prescription in an early laptop version of EMR.
 In his clinic, Prof. Shi was very calm, soft spoken, mannerly and composed.
 And he explained his diagnosis to the patient in a clear and kind manner and in everyday language that made complete sense.
 Just being around him was an educational experience, even if you did not really understand his formula.
 I also heard his patients often say that they felt instantly better, even before taking his prescription.

 In my personal practice, I always tried to channel a little of that positive healing energy, which is perhaps the best lesson I have received from these interactions.
 If you have ever received treatment from me, you probably understand exactly what I mean.